-On November 15, 2013, the Company amended the Term Loan with Hercules and entered into a new term loan (the "New Term Loan B"), borrowing an additional \$10.0 million.
-After closing fees and expenses, the net proceeds to the Company for the New Term Loan B were \$9.8 million.
-The New Term Loan B bears the same interest rate as the Term Loan.
-The Company is repaying the New Term Loan B in equal monthly installments ending on November 1, 2016.
-The principal balance of the New Term Loan B is approximately \$5.7 million as of June 30, 2015.
-Hercules received a warrant (the "Second Warrant") to purchase 25,641 shares of common stock, exercisable at an initial strike price of \$19.50 per share, subject to adjustment, until May 15, 2019.
-In addition, the exercise price of the First Warrant was reduced to \$19.50 per share.
-(See Note 11, "Warrants and Derivative Liabilities," for a discussion on both warrants and the valuation assumptions used.)
-The Company will pay an end of term fee of \$0.5 million upon the earlier of maturity or prepayment of the New Term Loan B. The Company has accrued the end of term fee and recorded a corresponding amount into the debt discount.
-The New Term Loan B includes a mandatory prepayment feature which allows Hercules the right to use any of the Company's net proceeds from specified asset dispositions greater than \$1.0 million in a calendar year to pay off any outstanding accrued interest and principal balance on the New Term Loan B. The Company determined the fair value to be deminimis for this feature.
-In addition, the Company incurred \$0.2 million of legal and origination costs in the three months ended Ducember 31, which have been recorded as a debt discount.
-The total debt discount including the Second Warrant, end of term fee and legal and origination costs of \$1.0 million is being amortized into interest expense over the term of the New Term Loan B using the effective interest method.
-During both the three months ended June 30, 2015 and 2014 the Company recorded non-cash interest expens
+On November 15, 2013, the Company amended its existing Loan and Security Agreement with Hercules and entered into a new term loan (the "Term Loan B"), borrowing \$10.0 million.
+After closing fees and expenses, the net proceeds to the Company for the Term Loan B were \$9.8 million.
+The Term Loan B bears an interest rate of 11% plus the percentage, if any, by which the prime rate as reported by the Wall Street Journal exceeds 3.75%.
+The Company is repaying the Term Loan B in equal monthly installments ending on November 1, 2016.
+The principal balance of the Term Loan B is approximately \$1.7 million as of June 30, 2016.
+The Company will pay an end of term fee of \$0.5 million upon the earlier of maturity or prepayment of the Term Loan B. The Company has accrued the end of term fee and recorded a corresponding amount into the debt discount.
+The Term Loan B includes a mandatory prepayment feature which allows Hercules the right to use any of the Company's net proceeds from specified asset dispositions greater than \$1.0 million in a calendar year to pay off any outstanding accrued interest and principal balance on the Term Loan B. The Company determined the fair value to be de-minimis for this feature.
+In addition, the Company incurred \$0.2 million of legal and origination costs at inception of the loan, which have been recorded as a debt discount.

-On December 19, 2014, the Company entered into an amendment with Hercules (the "Hercules Second Amendment") and entered into a new term loan (the "New Term Loan C"), borrowing an additional \$1.5 million.
-After closing fees and expenses, the net proceeds to the Company for the New Term Loan C were \$1.4 million.
-The Term Loan, New Term Loan B and New Term Loan C are collectively referred to as the "Term Loans".
-The New Term Loan C also bears the same interest rate as the other Term Loans.
-The Company will make interest only payments until maturity on June 1, 2017, when the loan is scheduled to be repaid in its entirety.
-The maturity date of the New Term Loan C was extended from March 1, 2017 to June 1, 2017 due to the Company's April 2015 equity offering which raised more than \$10 million in new capital before December 31, 2015.
-In conjunction with the Hercules Second Amendment, the First and Second Warrants were cancelled and replaced with the issuance of a new warrant (the "Warrant") to purchase 58,823 shares of common stock at an exercise price of \$11.00 per share, subject to adjustment.
-The Warrant expires on June 30, 2020.
-(See Note 11, "Warrants and Derivative Liabilities", for a discussion on the Warrant and the valuation assumptions used.)
-The Company will pay an end of term fee of approximately \$0.1 million upon earlier of maturity or prepayment of the New Term Loan C. The Company has accrued the end of term fee and recorded a corresponding amount in the debt discount.
-The New Term Loan C includes the same mandatory prepayment feature as the New Term Loan B. The Company determined the fair value to be de-minimus for this feature.
-In addition, the Company incurred approximately \$0.1 million of legal and origination costs in the three months ended December 31, 2014, which have been recorded as a debt discount.
-The total debt discount, including the Warrant, end of term fee and legal and origination costs of \$0.3 million is being amortized into interest expense over the term of the New Term Loan C using the effective interest method.
-During the three months ended June 30, 2015, the Company recorded non-cash interest expense for amortization of the debt discount related to the New Term Loan C of less than \$0.1 million.
-If the maturity of any of the Term Loans is accelerated because of prepayment, then the amortization will be accelerated.
+On December 19, 2014, the Company entered into a second amendment with Hercules (the "Hercules Second Amendment") and entered into a new term loan, borrowing an additional \$1.5 million (the "Term Loan C").
+After closing fees and expenses, the net proceeds to the Company for the Term Loan C were \$1.4 million.
+The Term Loan B and Term Loan C are collectively referred to as the "Term Loans".
+The Term Loan C also bears the same interest rate as the Term Loan B. The Company will make interest only payments until maturity on June 1, 2017, when the loan is scheduled to be repaid in its entirety.
+The maturity date of the Term Loan C was extended from March 1, 2017 to June 1, 2017 due to the Company's April 2015 equity offering which raised more than \$10 million in new capital before December 31, 2015.
+The Company will pay an end of term fee of approximately \$0.1 million upon earlier of maturity or prepayment of the Term Loan C. The Company has accrued the end of term fee and recorded a corresponding amount in the debt discount.
+The Term Loan C includes the same mandatory prepayment feature as the Term Loan B. The Company determined the fair value to be de-minimus for this feature.
+In addition, the Company incurred approximately \$0.1 million of legal and origination costs at inception of the loan, which have been recorded as a debt discount.